OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC193 Course Content/Introduction to Open Source License Compliance Management (LFC193).md

 ### Multi-Licensing of Software Artifacts

-The concept of multi-licensing refers to the practice of distributing software under two or more different sets of terms and conditions simultaneously, where the recipient can choose which license to apply for.
-This adds flexibility in choosing a convenient license for the user based on their purpose.
+The concept of multi-licensing refers to the practice of distributing software under two or more different sets of terms and conditions simultaneously, where the recipient can choose which license to apply.
+This adds flexibility in choosing a convenient license for the user, based on their purpose.

 Example: when software is “dual licensed,” the copyright owner gives each recipient the choice of two licenses.
-For example, software can be released under MIT license as well as GPL-2.0 simultaneously, and here we have a choice of complying with only one of the licenses from the choices given based on the interest and purpose of the individual user or organization.
+For example, software can be released under MIT license as well as GPL-2.0 simultaneously, and here we have a choice of complying with only one of the licenses from the choices given, based on the interest and purpose of the individual user or organization.

 ## Knowledge Check